hey-Orion/project-lab/README.md

 # Project Lab

-A collection of hands-on projects, experiments, and coding/infrastructure exercises focused on Data Engineering, DataOps, and related technologies.
+A collection of hands-on projects and experiments focused on Data Engineering, DataOps, and related technologies.

-Each project explores a specific concept, tool, or workflow.
-This repository serves as an archive of my learning journey through practical implementation.
+This repository serves as an archive of my learning projects.

 ## What You'll Find